nithinv86/time-entry/README.md

 ## Getting Started

-Simply run `npm install @mails2nithin/time-entry` the app onto your local machine, follow the initial setup instructions, and you'll be able to effortlessly track and update your time.
+Simply run `npm install -g @mails2nithin/time-entry` the app onto your local machine, follow the initial setup instructions, and you'll be able to effortlessly track and update your time.
 Enjoy the convenience it brings!

 ### Prerequisites